 1. Inflatable Sprinklers

 There are tons of fun inflatable sprinklers out there.
 From rainbows to giraffes to unicorns and alicorns to dinosaurs.
 Just blow it up, hook up your hose and your kids are ready to go.
 To inflate things faster, I suggest using an air compressor or an inexpensive electric pump.
+They’re also good to have on hand when blowing up an air mattress.

 2. Inflatable Pools